 We began the day by having breakfast at a local place called Milk and Honey, where Rebecca had the California breakfast sandwich, I had a sourdough breakfast sandwich with bacon, egg, and cheese, and we split a bowl of pineapple.
 I had to get some fruit in along with all the starch I was having (I had potatoes as my side)!

 Rebecca was nice enough to schedule us a tee time at one of the nicest golf courses in Tennessee: The Gaylord Springs Golf Links.
 This was, by far, the best golf course I’ve ever played on, and while Rebecca wasn’t able to swing more than just a couple swings on the driving range, she had a blast driving the cart around and giving me advice on shots, which of course, I took!
-Neither of us are great golfers, so our collaboration was more sarcasm than anything else, but it was a great time nonetheless!
-One of the things we would have done differently is scheduling the tee time earlier.
+Neither of us is a great golfer, so our collaboration was more sarcastic than anything else, but it was a great time nonetheless!
+One of the things we would have done differently is schedule the tee time earlier.
 Ours was at 10:10 a.m., so it was extremely hot and muggy around noon.
 This is a really small thing to complain about, but it’s the only thing we would change about this particular activity.
 A short mention about lunch; we at lunch at the course (Madison: Grilled Chicken Caesar Wrap, Rebecca: Turkey Sandwich), and while there was nothing particularly special about it, they were just really good, refreshing sandwiches!

 While we were extremely tired after golf, we wanted to do a little shopping at the Opry Mills Outlet Mall.
 I actually slept in the car for about an hour while Rebecca shopped!
 Yeah, I was that tired.
-Afterwards, we went back to the apartment for a nice, long, much needed nap!
+Afterward, we went back to the apartment for a nice, long, much-needed nap!
 For dinner, Rebecca was really craving pizza, and we wanted to explore Broadway Ave. a little more, so we found a Mellow Mushroom right on the edge of the strip.
 I’ve had Mellow Mushroom several times before, but Rebecca had never had it, so this was a great choice!
 If you’ve never been, this is going to be a solid choice for you, day or night.
 I will add that while we were on the rooftop at Mellow Mushroom, the Black Lives Matter protest, which was labeled “I Will Breathe,” came through Broadway Ave., and Rebecca and I both admired as the group exercised their free speech and protested for justice for the murder of George Floyd.
 I did not feel it right of us to go through this entire post without mentioning this.
 We are deeply saddened by this situation, and we know that we can’t possibly understand what our friends of color go through on a daily basis, and we desperately want to raise our sons in a manner that reflects our character; that no matter what color someone is, we love and respect everyone equally, and we promise to take actionable steps to combat racism.
 Talk is cheap, so we intend to back it up!

 We called it an early night after having pizza for dinner on Saturday.
 On Sunday morning, we cleaned, packed, and took off, but first, we stopped for brunch at a small diner simply called, “The Diner.”
 I don’t recall what Rebecca ordered, and she’s asleep next to me as I write, so there’s no WAY I’m going to interrupt that!
 I, however, remember what I had!
 This was the first place that I got something native to the city…..Nashville hot chicken!
 Because it was brunch, I got the Nashville hot chicken Belgian waffles, and my oh my, they were so worth it.
 I will tell you though…..Nashville hot chicken isn’t for the faint of heart, so if you aren’t into spicy food, steer away!
-If you’re a spicy eater, however and you like chicken and waffles, this place is a must have on your stay in Nashville!
+If you’re a spicy eater, however, and you like chicken and waffles, this place is a must-have on your stay in Nashville!

 In conclusion, we had a successful weekend, and although it was supposed to be a surprise that Rebecca planned out (a notification from Google Calendar popped up the night before we left), we still enjoyed every bit of it!
 For future reference, the wrap-up section is where I’ll add in anything we would change going forward, and any advice we have for all of you.
-The obvious thing we would change first and being able to stay there longer.
-Nashville is an easy 4 and a half hour drive for us, so a weekend trip is definitely worth it, but we just would’ve liked maybe one or two extra days to enjoy the city.
-The next change we would make is giving ourselves more time to explore Broadway Avenue.
+The obvious thing we would change first and be able to stay there longer.
+Nashville is an easy 4-and-a-half-hour drive for us, so a weekend trip is definitely worth it, but we just would’ve liked maybe one or two extra days to enjoy the city.
+The next change we would make is to give ourselves more time to explore Broadway Avenue.
 There are so many cool shops, restaurants, and bars along this strip that I think having a full day just to visit all of them would definitely be something we do next time.
 The last thing we would do is take more advantage of the amenities at the apartment complex, but most of them were closed due to the pandemic, which is totally understandable.
 Our biggest piece of advice to you would be to build in some rest time!
-While it may seem counter productive to “not be doing something” while on vacation, the couple hours we took to rest on Saturday before dinner were incredibly valuable.
+While it may seem to be counter productive to “not be doing something” while on vacation, the couple hours we took to rest on Saturday before dinner were incredibly valuable.
 The worst thing about a vacation is coming back home and feeling more exhausted and drained than when you left, so build in some time to relax and recharge!

-Alright my friends, that’s it for our first ever Trip Review post!
+Alright, my friends, that’s it for our first-ever Trip Review post!
 I hope this was of some value to you all.
 We look forward to several more posts like these, as the world continues to heal, and we get to experience the rest of this world piece by piece 🙂 Love you all!
 Have a phenomenal rest of your evening!